practicingruby/practicing-ruby-paid/posts/monthly/2012-09-modules.md

-[[[ Consider adding a set of exercises at the end of the article, based on the questions from the original issues ]]]

-### Modules for Namespacing
+As one of Ruby's most fundamental building blocks, modules are both extremely powerful and a bit complicated.
+Despite being a very low level construct, they provide you with a ton of tools to make use of, including all of the following features:

+* You can create nested constants using modules, which allows you to organize your code into namespaces.

+* You can `include` a module into a class, mixing its functionality into all of instances of that class.
+It is also possible to `include` a module into other modules, to create composite mixins that can build on top of one another.

+* You can also `extend` the functionality of objects on an individual basis using modules.
+This feature can be used to mix functionality into any object, including `Class` and `Module` objects.

+* You can define methods and instance variables directly on modules, because they are first-class objects.
+Similarly, it is possible to dynamically generate anonymous modules using `Module.new`.

+* In Ruby 2.0, you might be able to `use` modules to `refine` the functionality of other objects within a namespace, as an alternative to monkey patching.

+As you can see from this list, Ruby's modules make it so that we have a lot more to think about when it comes to modeling relationships than simply whether to use class- based inheritance or object composition.
+They provide a whole new dimension not found in traditional object-oriented programming languages, introducing new tradeoffs for you to consider when designing your programs.
+When used in moderation, modules can help you create more flexible and elegant systems, but you need to understand how to work with them effectively in order to do that.

+In this article, I will walk you through several practical examples of what modules can be used for, ranging from the most basic applications to the somewhat more obscure and experimental.
+Taken together, the scenarios I have laid out here form a decent field guide to the various applications of modules that you'll find in the wild, and will help you explore the tradeoffs of using these techniques in your own code.

+\pagebreak

+# Namespaces

-Imagine that you are writing an XML generation library, and in it, you have a class to generate your XML documents.
-Perhaps uncreatively, you choose the name `Document` for your class, creating something similar to what is shown below.
+Imagine that you are the maintainer of an XML generation library, and in it, you have a class to generate your XML documents.
+Perhaps uncreatively, you choose the name `Document` for your class, creating something similar to what is shown below:

 ```ruby
 class Document